Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

 For a free-standing film, the system relaxes to an equilibrium strain that minimizes the total elastic energy in Eq.~\ref{eq2}.
 Setting the derivative $\partial U_{\rm slab} / \partial \eta_{\rm IP}$ to zero yields the surface-stress-induced in-plane strain (relative to the bulk lattice constant) as a function of thickness:

 Since the DFT-calculated surface stress $\sigma$ is positive, the model predicts a compressive in-plane strain that is most pronounced in ultrathin films and vanishes with increasing thickness.
 As shown in Fig.~\ref{fig3}a, the analytical expression closely matches the DFT-calculated in-plane strains of free-standing slabs across varying thicknesses, confirming the role of surface stress.
 This, in turn, contributes to the thickness-dependent component of the out-of-plane lattice expansion.
+We note that, in realistic thin films, the formation of different interfaces can introduce different interface stress effects; therefore, the surface stress considered in these free-standing slab configurations represents an idealized limit in which surface-stress contributions are fully active.

 Based on the preceding analysis, we develop a general model that quantitatively describes the anomalous out-of-plane lattice expansion under varying degrees of electrical screening.
 The total out-of-plane strain, $\eta_{\rm OP}$, for a film of thickness $t$ can be decomposed into two distinct contributions: